glutanimate/image-occlusion-enhanced/README.md

 Use the **layers dialog** to add labels to your images before occluding them.
 Here's how:

-- click on the right-sided labels side pane in the svg editor; a panel with all active layers will appear
+- click on the right-sided labels side pane in SVG-Edit; a panel with all active layers will appear
 - click on the 'new layer' button on the top-left; name the layer however you want (e.g. *Labels*)
 - select the new layer by left-clicking on it in the labels list
 - in order to occlude items on this new layer you will have to move it below the shapes layer first.
 To do so go back to the layers side panel, select your *Labels* layer, and use the down arrow button to to move it below the *Shapes* layer (but still above the *Picture* layer)